 Aviation and telecommunications

-An assessment into the potential effects the Development may have on such aspects will consist of a desk-based study which will identify the aviation, radar and telecommunication features within and around the Site boundary; consultation with the relevant aviation consultees, including the Ministry of Defence, NATS and Highlands and Islands Airport, will be conducted.
-Consultation with the relevant telecommunications consultees including BT and JRC will also be conducted.
+The development of wind turbines has the potential to cause adverse effects on aviation, radar and telecommunications during turbine operation.
+The assessment into potential effects the wind farm may have on such aspects consisted of a desk-based study to identify the aviation, radar and telecommunication features within and around the site boundary.
+Consultation with the relevant aviation consultees, including the Ministry of Defence, NATS and Highlands and Islands Airport, and telecommunications consultees, including BT and JRC, has also been completed.

 Other considerations, such as shadow flicker